Details of the Always Free Resources

 See Putting Data into Object Storage for instructions on using your Always Free Object Storage resources.

-All tenancies receive a total of 20 key versions and 150 Always Free Vault secrets.
+All master encryption keys protected by software are free.
+All tenancies get 20 key versions of master encryption keys protected by a hardware security module (HSM) and 150 Always Free Vault secrets.
 You can spread these keys or secrets across any number of vaults in the tenancy, although virtual private vaults are not included in the Always Free resources.
-Each secret can have up to 40 total secret versions.

-- 20 total key versions (across any number of keys or vaults)
+- 20 total key versions of a master encryption key protected by an HSM (across any number of keys or vaults)

 150 total Always Free secrets (across any number of vaults).

-- 40 total secret versions per secret (including up to 20 in some form of active use and 20 pending deletion).
+- 40 secret versions of any given secret (including up to 20 in some form of active use and 20 pending deletion).

 If you have used up your allotment of Always Free secrets, you can release resources by scheduling a secret or secret version for deletion.
 At minimum, you do have to wait a day before the secret or secret version is deleted.